h15200/notes/SQL.md

 - `unique` and `non null` are important contraints.
 Otherwise, the types are pretty intuitive and easy to look up and vary slightly depending on implementation
+- NUMERIC(arg1, arg2)
+  - arg1 is total digits
+  - arg2 is total digits to the right of decimal

 ## SQL Operators and syntax